 *(health insurance, medication, consultations)

 Contact the landlord and reserve the property.
-A multilingual customer service team are there to support you through every step of the process.
+A multilingual customer service team are there to support you every step of the process.

 The agreement is signed during check in.
 All students have to register their residence in Berlin within 14 days after they have moved into their accommodation.